shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 Build completed: /home/user/sushiswap-subgraph/subgraphs/masterchefV2/build/subgraph.yaml
 ```

-# Installing the "matchstick" testing framework
+# Installing the matchstick testing framework

 Follow the [installation instructions](https://github.com/LimeChain/matchstick) for matchstick.
 I'm using Ubuntu 20.04 so this is the command I will use.